digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 OCFL makes this easier for us; it is sufficient to copy the OCFL object to another file system or blob storage anywhere in the world.
 This is orchestrated outside of Fedora and a Fedora instance has no knowledge of other locations for the content it holds.

 We can probably adopt the same approach as Cambridge and use AWS-level inventory and replication mechanisms.
+We anticipate storing copies in AWS Glacier in a different region, and Azure Blob Storage in a different region; this gives redundancy of both location and cloud provider.

 The file name normalisation constraint mentioned above should be strict enough that all paths will be valid in any conventional file system, S3 or Azure-style blob storage.